Strathalbyn Post Office: Description

 Strathalbyn Post Office is at 37 Commercial Road, Strathalbyn.
-It is a style fusion of simplified Edwardian Baroque, Federation and Arts and Crafts domestic.
+It is a style fusion of simplified Edwardian Baroque, Federation, and Arts and Crafts movement domestic.

 The post office is located in a fairly open wayside site in Commercial Road, the main commercial street of Strathalbyn.
 Although the northern portion of the site is grassed, it originally contained Strathalbyn's first post office, a prominent building which completed the fine nineteenth and early twentieth century streetscape.
 The post office is sited opposite the Soldiers War Memorial and public gardens surrounding the Angas River.

 The post office is an L-shaped building, tightly formed and massed, with a corner porch entry flanked by two wings.
 The steeply pitched gabled roof is clad with corrugated galvanised steel with a central lantern ventilator.
 The projecting street wing has a rendered façade marked by four quasi-Doric rusticated piers and a stepped parapeted gable end.
 The porch alongside it has two Tuscan columns in antis, a concrete roof and non-original quarry tiling.
-The side wing (and matching bay on the north side) is in exposed stone with solidly proportioned cement dressing around three large windows and a vent trio above.
+The side wing, and matching bay on the north side, is in exposed stone with solidly proportioned cement dressing around three large windows and a vent trio above.

 The triple vent motif is repeated at the front with two large post hall windows below.
-These are in turn flanked by two fielded panels shaped from the rendering, and the rusticated piers.
+These are flanked by two fielded panels shaped from the rendering, and the rusticated piers.
 These set up an elevational instability characteristic of the Edwardian Baroque and of early twentieth century mannerism.
 This is also carried through on more Free Style terms on the open side wing, where the central windows are flanked by two doorways at a contrasting level, and all are accentuated against the stone with a thick-chord cement rendering.

 The rear wing of the original building is defined by a simple skillion roof form and the more utilitarian window groupings and entrance doors are screened by distinctive curved timber-framed and bracketed awnings.